urnest/urnest/omnicxy/README.txt

   typedef of struct, sequence, enum, union maps to C++ typedef - see proto/cxy/p5.hh

-  CORBA::TypeCode maps to std::sharedptr< ::cxy::TypeCode > - see proto/cxy/p24.hh
+  CORBA::TypeCode maps to ::cxy::TypeCode - see proto/cxy/p24.hh

+  CORBA::Any maps to ::cxy::Any<> - see

 4. Parameters and Results